jmyers7/book/chapters/random-vectors.md

 Actually, we need to be careful with identifying $p_Y(150)$ as the _exact_ height of the histogram bar, since this is a "binned" histogram.
 ```

-The height of highlighted histogram bar on the right is the value $p_Y(150)$, where $p_Y$ is the empirical marginal mass function of the price variable $Y$.
+The height of the highlighted histogram bar on the right is the value $p_Y(150)$, where $p_Y$ is the empirical marginal mass function of the price variable $Y$.
 Remember, this value is obtained through the formula

 $$
 p_Y(150) = \sum_{x\in \mathbb{R}} p_{XY}(x,150),